DUO MOBILE AS TRUSTED

 Activities & outputs

-Workshopping / whiteboarding, User flows, Wireframes
+Workshopping / whiteboarding, User flows

-Prototyping and testing gave us the green light
+Testing (mostly) gave us the green light

 Activities & outputs